jvelilla/collection-json/extensions/lookup.md

 ## Example using an array of value pairs
 In this case the acceptableValues SHOULD contain one or more anonymous objects.
-Each object MAY have two possible properties: id (REQUIRED), name (REQUIRED).
+Each object MAY have two possible properties: name (REQUIRED), value (REQUIRED).

 ```
  {